OstapHEP/pidcalib/README.md

 pid_calib2.py --parallel
 ```

-If `/eos/lhcb/grid` is accessible directly, but inptu data are requested from the Grid, the optional conversion (flag `--useeo`) is available
+If `/eos/lhcb/grid` is accessible directly, but inptu data are requested from the Grid, the optional conversion using the comman line flag `--useeos` is possible.
+It opens a way for the parallel processing.

 [ostap]: https://github.com/OstapHEP/ostap